 - Early humans and our Paleolithic ancestors didn’t consume meaningful amounts of fiber.
 Neither early humans nor modern hunter-gatherer tribes like the Hadza in Tanzania consume fibrous plant foods.
 They might chew on them to extract some nutrients, but then they spit out the fibrous material because it’s indigestible.

 - Consuming fiber doesn’t improve heart health, reduce the risk of cancer or support weight loss.
-Studies such as the Women’s Health Initiative (WHI) Dietary Modification Trial has confirmed that increasing fiber in the diet (via more whole grains, fruits and vegetables) had no beneficial effect on colon cancer, nor did it prevent heart disease or cancer or induce weight loss.
+Studies such as the this one have confirmed that increasing fiber in the diet (via more whole grains, fruits and vegetables) had no beneficial effect on colon cancer, nor did it prevent heart disease or cancer or induce weight loss.

 - Eating fiber makes you fart more.
 A study published in the journal Nutrients in 2021 confirmed that men who consume a predominantly plant-based diet (i.e., a vegan diet) have increased “anal-gas evacuations.”
 I don’t know about you, but I don’t consider being bloated all the time and farting like a trumpet to be signs of good gut health.